-contains cardiac glycosides, which are cardiotoxic to horses, resulting in fatal digestive and cardiac disturbances.
-Specific chemicals include adonitoxin, strophanthin, vernadigin, and cymarin.
+All parts of Summer pheasant's eye contains cardiac glycosides.
+These are cardiotoxic to horses if ingested---in fresh or dry form, resulting in fatal digestive and cardiac disturbances.
 The leaves and flowers have the highest concentration of toxins.

-.
+In 2004, 3 horses died from eating grass hay containing summer pheasant's eye.
 The hay appeared normal to the naked eye, but most of the 20 horses that were fed the hay refused to eat it.
-The three horses that died began to show clinical signs of gastrointestinal disturbances and myocardial necrosis after consuming the hay contaminated with A. aestivalis
+Only 3 of the 20 horses ate it, and died between 24 to 48 hours later.
+Prior to their death, the affected horses showed clinical signs of gastrointestinal disturbances and myocardial necrosis.

-In a 1952 there were reports of four separate cases in which horses were fed alfalfa hay contaminated with A. aestivalis
+In 1952, there were reports of four separate poisoning cases at different stables, which horses were fed alfalfa hay contaminated with dried summer pheasant's eye.

 - Loss Of Appetite